BFavier/Pygmalion/README.md

 pip install pygmalion
 ~~~

-## Fast prototyping with pygmalion
+# Fast prototyping of models with pygmalion

 Architectures for several common machine learning tasks (regression, image classification, ...) are implemented in this package.

-The inputs and outputs of the model are common python object (such as numpy array and pandas dataframes) so that the learning curve is not too steep.
+The inputs and outputs of the models are common python objects (such as numpy array and pandas dataframes) so there are very few new things you need to learn to use this package.

 In this part we are going to see how to load a dataset, train a model, and display some metrics.
 As a first step you can import the following packages.